connormlewis/SoundtrackDB/PITCHME.md

 +++

 ### What can they do better?
-- Their site didn't have that much data from the API's they scraped through many of the phases
+- A lot more data
-- Their site doesn't offer many options for sorting models
+- More sorting options
-- Their design is really good, but could use a bit of polish in a couple places
+- Final design polishes

 +++